 - Standard: The most flexible choice.

-- Liter/Doppler: Offers excellent value for casual drinking or large family gatherings.
+- Liter or Doppler: Offers excellent value for casual drinking or large family gatherings.

-- Magnums: The ultimate gift for a wine lover; carries prestige and offers the best aging conditions.
+- Magnums: The ultimate gift for a wine lover; carries prestige and offers excellent aging conditions.

-- Double Magnums: Provide outstanding stability and "wow factor."
+- Double magnums: Provide outstanding stability and strong visual impact.

 - Note: Large formats require specialized cellar racking due to their weight and dimensions.